Why won't my Mac update?

 Issues with Apple servers.
 Like any other company, Apple may have troubles with their servers.
 The good news is that this problem is temporary, although it prevents Mac users from downloading and installing macOS updates that very moment they want to.

-Thankfully, we've got all the troubleshooting tips you need if you're experiencing freezing, crashing, or stalling during the macOS download process and software update.
+Returning to the general issues, thankfully, we've got all the troubleshooting tips you need if you're experiencing freezing, crashing, or stalling during the macOS download process and software update.

 So, let's get started: what's the first step?